 “Who helps you with him?
 Do you have family, or friends?
 Neighbors?”
-I asked her on the second afternoon visit, after Bob was put to bed for his nap.
+I asked her on the second afternoon visit, after Bob was napping.

 “There is nobody to help!
 Bob retired ten years ago from the police department and we moved to Florida for our ‘Golden Years!’
 I have since come to hate that term!
 I don’t know any of the neighbors well enough to trust them with Bob.” sounding a little exasperated and frustrated with me for continuing to ask about possible sources of support.

-Moving on, and realizing that an extended series of questions were a necessary part of the evaluation process, Marie explained more, “Our daughter, Sherry, has three kids in New York and is married to a workaholic lawyer who makes very good money, but spends long hours at work, building his practice.
-She is busy raising her children.”
+Moving on, Marie realized that an extended series of questions were a necessary part of the evaluation process, and explained more.
+“Our daughter, Sherry, has three kids in New York and is married to a workaholic lawyer who makes very good money, but spends long hours at work, building his practice.
+She’s busy raising her children.”

 I just nodded, making mental notes for later.

 “Donald, our son, is a successful architect in Philadelphia and in the process of building his business too, which also involves long hours at work and big sacrifices.
 Like with Sherry’s husband, one of the sacrifices made was time spent with their loved ones.
 I don’t blame them.
 They have their own families and lives to live!
 Sherry calls me two or three times a year to fill me in on what is going on in their household, as does Donald’s wife, Cheryl, but we are slowly growing apart, and it saddens me.”